What is Shared Accountability, and what are its goals?

 ||ACO regulations say little about patient engagement, given that responsibility lies specifically with the provider.

-7. How will you accomplish the Shared Accountability goals?
+How will we accomplish our Shared Accountability goals?

-Response: We're addressing costs in three major ways: 1) Reducing the need for care by helping patients stay healthy; 2) Improving clinical quality so that our care processes provide the right care for each patient; and 3) improving operational effectiveness and efficiency so that unit costs (e,g, the cost of an X-ray) are as low as possible.
+We’re addressing costs in three major ways: 1) reducing the need for care by helping patients stay healthy; 2) improving clinical quality so that our care processes provide the right care for each patient; and 3) improving operational effectiveness and efficiency so that unit costs (e.g., the cost of an X-ray) are as affordable as possible.

-10. How will Intermountain transition to Shared Accountability?
+How is Intermountain transitioning toward an environment based on Shared Accountability concepts?
 What are the steps involved?

-Response: Intermountain plans to position itself for a Shared Accountability environment over the next two to five years.
-The steps toward Shared Accountability include: 1) expansion of our quality improvement efforts, achieved through enhanced Clinical Programs and Clinical Services; 2) alignment of financial incentives for all involved in healthcare; 3) development of new SelectHealth products that embrace Shared Accountability principles, such as Medicare Advantage and Medicaid products; and 4) an enhanced emphasis on engaging patients in the care they receive, with a greater focus on wellness, prevention, compliance with physician treatment orders, and care management (especially for chronic diseases such as diabetes).
+Intermountain is positioning itself for a Shared Accountability environment between now and 2016 (and beyond).
+The steps toward Shared Accountability include: 1) expansion of our quality improvement efforts, achieved through enhanced Clinical Programs and Services; 2) alignment of financial incentives for all involved in healthcare; 3) an enhanced emphasis on engaging patients in the care they receive, with a greater focus on wellness, prevention, compliance with physician treatment orders, and care management (especially for chronic diseases such as diabetes); and 4) development of new SelectHealth products that embrace Shared Accountability principles.

-11. Does Shared Accountability entail an expansion of Intermountain's Clinical Programs and Services?
+Does Shared Accountability include an expansion of Intermountain’s Clinical Programs and Services?

-Response: Yes.Shared Accountability entails an expansion of all quality improvement efforts at Intermountain, and many of these efforts take place under the auspices of our Clinical Programs and Services.
+Yes, and such expansions are based on the judgment of the Clinical Program and Clinical Services leadership.
+As leaders evaluate the needs and opportunities, they identify areas in which expansions will be helpful.
 Intermountain has eight Clinical Programs: Cardiovascular; Oncology; Women and Newborns; Primary Care; Intensive Medicine; Surgical Services; Pediatric Specialties; and Behavioral Health.
 We also have Clinical Services such as Imaging, Lab, and Patient Safety.
 These programs and services are supported by electronic data and decision-support tools.